mainwp/mainwp-child/readme.txt

 = 1.2 =
 * Added Additional tweaks for fewer Backup timeouts
-* Added new option to enable more IO instead of memory approach for Backups
+* Added A new option to enable more IO instead of memory approach for Backups
 * Fixed Dropbox error when directory ends with space
 * Fixed deprecated theme calls
 * Fixed issues with self-signed SSL certificates